omarryhan/aiogoogle/README.md

 # Aiogoogle

-### Still alpha, API might break and expect it to be buggy.
+### Still in alpha, API might break and expect it to be buggy.